Opinya/ngx-model2form/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [releases on this repository](https://github.com/Opinya/ngx-model2form/releases).

 ## Authors